10htts/Docker-faas/docs/archived/ORIGINAL_SPECIFICATION.md

 ## 15. Open Questions

-- Do we require function image builds in this platform, or only deploy prebuilt images?
+- Do we require function image builds in this platform, or only deploy prebuilt images+
-- Should functions run with strict resource limits by default?
+- Should functions run with strict resource limits by default+
-- Do we need scale-to-zero now, or later?
+- Do we need scale-to-zero now, or later+
-- What level of security is required for function invocation?
+- What level of security is required for function invocation+